There is medicine in your kitchen right now!

 To create any of the infusions above (except the cayenne pepper), use 2-3 tbsp. of fresh herb or 2-3 tsp. of dried herb and pour boiling water on top.
 Cover and steep 7-10 minutes.
 For the cayenne pepper infusion you would use 1/4-1/2 tsp. ground cayenne pepper, cover and steep.

-Drink 3-4 cups per day to help alleviate your condition and get you started you on the road to recovery.
+Drink 3-4 cups per day to help alleviate your condition.